topcoder-platform/mm-processor/README.md

   * in the popup, click to show the secret access key, and write it down (this is the only change you can ever see it)
   * go to permissions tab, click `Add permissions` button
   * to be simple, you can attach administrator access to the user, or you can fine tune the permission to only access the DynamoDB tables and S3 bucket, but you need to make sure you have permission to put and update Job table, scan Verification table, and list and getObject permission to the S3 bucket
+  * for e2e tests, you need to have put and delete permission on Verification table, and put/deleteObject permission to the S3 bucket
   * update the configuration in `src/java/config/default.js` and put all the values you created or retrieved

 ## E2E Tests